robjwells/annual_leave_calculator/readme.md

 much leaving employees will accrue by the day they finish, or how many days temporary employees are entitled to take.

-This script currently assumes that the annual leave year matches the calendar year (and so runs January 1–December 31).

-If your leave year starts part-way through the calendar year, it will need some conditional logic to set the constants `AL_YEAR_START` and `AL_YEAR_END`.

 The actual calculation is simple: the length of the employee’s working period as a proportion of the length of the leave year.